Matra Murena: Development history

 The Murena, whose name is Italian for "Moray", was the successor to the Matra Bagheera, a similar vehicle that resulted from an earlier collaboration between Matra and Simca.
 Development proceeded under two project names; "M551" for the 1.6-litre version and "M552" for the 2.2-litre version.
 The prototype received designation P-551 and was accompanied by a series of mockups.
 The Murena inherited the Bagheera's mid-engined layout and hatchback body shape, but substantial changes were made to address some of the problems with the previous model, among which were a lack of power, absence of a 5-speed transmission option, and a chassis extremely prone to rust.
 Engineering of the car was done entirely by Matra.
 Greek industrial designer Antonis Volanis, who had contributed to the interior of the earlier Bagheera and been principal designer for the Matra Rancho, headed up the design.

-The Murena drew heavily from the corporate parts bin, using engines from the Talbot Solara and Talbot Tagora, a transaxle from the Citroën CX, tail light clusters (but with custom lenses), steering rack and front suspension from the Talbot Horizon, front indicator and running lights from the Renault 12, and door handles from the Peugeot 505.
+The Murena drew heavily from the corporate parts bin, using engines from the Talbot Solara and Talbot Tagora, a transaxle developed by Citroën for their Citroën CX and also used in some Lancia Beta models, Talbot Horizon taillamp clusters fitted with custom lenses, steering rack and front suspension from the Talbot Solara, front indicator and running lights from the Renault 12, and door handles from the Peugeot 505.

+Features

 Chassis

-The Murena's chassis was similar to the Bagheera's although it was a new design.
+The Murena's chassis was a new design.
 In appearance it was very close to a full unitary body.
-The chassis did differ from the Bagheera's in two significant ways.
-One was that the rear cradle was reconfigured to accommodate a new rear suspension system.
-The second change was that the entire chassis was galvanised to prevent the Murena from falling victim to the rust problems that plagued the Bagheera.
-The Murena was actually the first production car to use galvanised steel for all chassis parts.
+The chassis differed from the Bagheera's in two significant ways; the rear cradle was reconfigured to accommodate a new rear suspension system, and the entire chassis was galvanised to prevent the Murena from falling victim to the rust problems that plagued the Bagheera.
+The Murena was the first production car to use galvanised steel for all chassis parts.

 The car was only built in a left hand drive configuration, although a small number of right hand drive conversions were done by Wooler-Hodec.